We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 A mind map, like the one below, might be best for communicating high-level strategy:

-Timelines could show similar information, but would shift the focus to be on time spans or dates:
+Timelines could show similar information, but would shift the focus to be on periods or dates:

 Flowcharts are the most flexible option, and often the most usable as they’re widely understood.